provable-things/ethereum-examples/solidity/README.md

 ### :loudspeaker: __Support__

-If you need any help working with the examples here, you can get timely support in the [__Oraclize Gitter__](https://gitter.im/oraclize) channel.
+If you need any help when working with the examples here, you can always get timely support in the [__Oraclize Gitter channel here__](https://gitter.im/oraclize)!